Sage-Bionetworks/GwtVisualizationWrappers/README.md

-GwtCytoscapeJS is a GWT wrapper for the [Cytoscape JS](http://js.cytoscape.org/)
+GwtVisualizationWrappers contain GWT wrappers for common js visualization libraries.
+Plan to include one gwt module for [Cytoscape JS](http://js.cytoscape.org/) and a genome browser.